JeffZhao28/Analyzing-CIA-Factbook-Data-SQL/README.md

 # Analyzing CIA Factbook Data with SQL
-Analyzed data from the CIA World Factbook with a focus on population.
+In this project, we're going to analyze data from the CIA World Factbook (2015), a compendium of statistics about all of the countries on Earth.
+The Factbook contains various demographic and geographic information.
+The information we will be focusing the most on in this project will be the population.
+From there, we will do an in depth analysis regarding the population density and rate of natural increase.